 They chose to partner with CliqStudios on their remodeling project for several reasons.
 They appreciated the high level of personal service and thoughtful layout plans from their kitchen designer, Molly.
 Moreover, they had the flexibility to communicate with Molly when their schedules allowed!
 Sometimes early in the morning, late in the evening, or on the weekends, they would send questions, ideas, and feedback via email, and Molly would usually respond within a day.
 They continued this process at their speed, with the occasional phone call with Molly or screen share when they could.

-Jennifer and Blake were also very interested in watching their new kitchen with white and navy Shaker cabinets come to life with the digitally created renderings that Molly would send with each layout revision.
+Jennifer and Blake were also very interested in watching their new kitchen with white and blue Shaker cabinets come to life with the digitally created renderings that Molly would send with each layout revision.
 With two walls being removed, it can be difficult to visualize, or get a good feeling of the final design.